supertestnet/good-btc-groups/README.md

 - The group does not sell any altcoins (but see footnote 1)
 - The group has publicly recommended against holding altcoins (but see footnotes 1 and 2)
 - The group does not sell user data
+- The group does not give promotional opportunities to scammers or altcoin groups, not even in return for sponsorships, money, or "free" gifts
 - Pick at least one:
   - The group sells goods or services for bitcoin
-  - The group gives away free goods or services for bitcoin
+  - The group gives away bitcoin related goods or services for free
   - The group pays at least one person to develop bitcoin software

 Footnote 1: a group can be on this list even if they recommend, sell, hold, or otherwise use the following altcoins: "normal" fiat currency (not tokenized via any cryptocurrency techniques) and "wrapped bitcoins" on other platforms